alcofrisbas/backpacker/README.md

 the backpacker operates on an unlimited plane of stacks and carries a backpack, which is also a stack.

-the letters `w a s d` move the backpack

-the backpacker can put an object on the ground he's standing on `p <integer>`, put an object in his back `l`, empty the backpack onto the ground `g`, and empty the backback onto stdout `e`.

-In addition, he can combine the top item in his bag with to top item he's standing on with `c` and `r`, one being addition, the other subtraction.

-The characters `v` and `^` followed by a number jump by newlines in the direction they point.

 |Command|Action|
 |---|---|
 |w|move up|